stuttgart-things/blog/renovate-with-renovate.md

 For specialized dependencies update rules (which may not fit standard update workflows) the renoate concepts customManagers and customDatasources can be used.

-In the following (shortend) example we want to get updates from github releases for an ansible playbook which can be used for installing binaries. the comment after the version is used as a marker for renovate for inserting an version update in the given structure/variable.
+In the following (shortend) example we want to get updates from github and gitlab releases for an ansible playbook which can be used for installing binaries. the comment after the version is used as a marker for renovate for inserting an version update in the given structure/variable.

 ```
 vars: